IllusionInk/Processing_Rotational-Pattern/README.md

  - Rotate about the new origin at a fraction of the frame rate (can tweak this as it suits you.)
  - The color is intended to change at odd and even cycles of rotation.
 Also I am tweaking the opacity to bring the pattern forth slowly.

- > *I played around with the code a lot, before arriving at this final result, it never started in this specific manner as stated above.*
+ > *I played around with the code a lot, before arriving at this final result; it never started in this specific manner as stated above.*

 ### Further Notes
 ---